wacncontent/CustomizeTool/output/articles/active-directory/active-directory-angularjs-single-page-app.md

 ### Create the To Go API Azure Web Site

 1. Sign in to the [Azure management portal](https://manage.windowsazure.cn).
-2. Click **Web Sites** in the left hand nav.
+2. Click **Web Apps** in the left hand nav.
 3. Click **New** in the bottom left hand corner, select **Compute** > **Web Site** > **Custom Create**, select the hosting plan and region, and give your web site a name, e.g. togo-contoso.chinacloudsites.cn.
 Select a database to use, or create a new one.
 Click **Create Web Site**.
 4. Once the web site is created, click it to manage it.
 For this set of steps, download the .publishsettings file and save it.
 Other deployment mechanisms, such as from source control, can also be used.
-For more information about using a .publishsettings file, see [How to: Connect to your subscription](/documentation/articles/install-configure-powershell/#Connect).
+For more information about using a .publishsettings file, see [How to: Connect to your subscription](/documentation/articles/powershell-install-configure/#Connect).

 ### Create the To Do SPA Azure Web Site

 1. Navigate to the [Azure management portal](https://manage.windowsazure.cn).
-2. Click **Web Sites** in the left hand nav.
+2. Click **Web Apps** in the left hand nav.
 3. Click **New** in the bottom left hand corner, select **Compute** > **Web Site** > **Custom Create**, select the hosting plan and region, and give your web site a name, e.g. todo-contoso.chinacloudsites.cn.
 Select a database to use; the same database as the To Go API will be fine.
 Click **Create Web Site**.
 4. Once the web site is created, click it to manage it.
 Once again, download the .publishsettings file for this site and save it.